-Implementation of treasury and tax policies and, within limits defined by the Board, authorise capital expenditure and allot shares
+Implementation of treasury and tax policies and, within limits defined by the Board, to authorise capital expenditure and to allot shares

 Responsible for running the Group's business, interfaces with shareholders and analysts, and oversees health and safety as well as environmental matters

-Focuses of the implementation of the Group's strategy, financial structure, organisational development and policies, and reviews the financial performance
+Focus on the implementation of the Group's strategy, financial structure, organisational development and policies as well as review of financial performance

 Independence of non-executive directors

-The Board considers that P. Larmon, E. Lindqvist and I.B.
-Duncan are all independent for the purposes of the Code.
+The Board considers that P. Larmon, E. Lindqvist, I.B.
+Duncan and L. Chahbazi are all independent for the purposes of the Code.
 The Chairman was considered independent upon appointment.

 Attendance of directors at regular scheduled meetings of the Board and its Committees is shown in the table below:

-All directors, with the exception of R. Rajagopal, attended the maximum number of Audit, Remuneration and Nomination Committee meetings that they were scheduled to attend.
-R. Rajagopal's non-attendance was due to ill health.
+All directors, attended the maximum number of Board, Audit and Nomination Committee meetings that they were scheduled to attend.
+P. Larmon did not attend one Remuneration Committee due to an unpredictable diary clash.
 In addition, non-members Messrs A.M.
 Thomson, S.C.
-Harris and D.F.
-Landless attended by invitation some parts of the meetings of the Audit, Nomination and Remuneration Committees.
+Harris, D.Yates attended by invitation some parts of the meetings of the Audit, Nomination and Remuneration Committees.

 Proposals for re-election

 The Board decided, in line with the Code, that all directors will retire annually and, other than in the case of any director who has decided to stand down from the Board, will offer themselves for re-election at the AGM.
-Accordingly A.M.
-Thomson, S.C.
-Harris, E. Lindqvist and I.B.
-Duncan will stand for re-election at the AGM in May 2017.
-Having been appointed since the last AGM, P. Larmon and D. Yates will stand for election.
+Accordingly, S.C.
+Harris, E. Lindqvist, P. Larmon, I.B.
+Duncan and D. Yates will stand for re-election at the AGM in May 2018.
+Having been appointed since the last AGM, A.C.
+Quinn and L. Chahbazi will stand for election.

 The Board recommends to shareholders that they re-elect (or elect) all the directors.
 In accordance with the recommendations of the Code, Board members will serve for a period of six years which may be extended in certain circumstances.